Effective as of January 1, 2023

-Our California customers are also entitled to request and obtain from EngageSmart once per calendar year information about any of your Personal Information shared with third parties for their own direct marketing purposes, including the categories of information and the names and addresses of those businesses with which we have shared such information.
+Our California customers are also entitled to request and obtain from EngageSmart once per calendar year information about any of your personal data shared with third parties for their own direct marketing purposes, including the categories of information and the names and addresses of those businesses with which we have shared such information.
 To request this information please contact us at email@example.com.

 International Data Transfers

-European Union users should read the important information provided below about transfer of personal information outside of the European Union.
+European Union users should read the important information provided below about transfer of personal data outside of the European Union.